KangLin/RabbitRemoteControl/README.md

 **Able to access any system through any network on any system anywhere**.
 This software has just started to develop.
 Interested friends are welcome to participate.

+### Introduction
-### Rabbit Remote Control is a cross-platform, multi-protocol remote control software.
+Rabbit Remote Control is a cross-platform, multi-protocol remote control software.
+**Able to access any system through any network on any system anywhere**.

 #### Supported operating system (See: [https://doc.qt.io/qt-5/supported-platforms.html](https://doc.qt.io/qt-5/supported-platforms.html))
 - [x] Windows